 Queenstown Winter Festival

-Nz Mountain Film Festival
+NZ Mountain Film Festival

-Coronet night ski parties
+Coronet Peak night ski parties

 Winter Pride is another lively event during the Queenstown ski season.
-Also known as “gay ski week”, winter pride is a super fun festival with lots of live events and parties.
-It’s a great week and time to acknowledge and support the rights and accomplishments of the LGBT community!
-The festival runs from the 1st to the 9th of September.
+Also known as “gay ski week”, winter pride is a super fun festival with lots of events and parties.
+Expect street parties with pop-up bars and restaurants, as well as live entertainment including drag, music, and DJs.

-Rental Equipment Shops in Queenstown
+Rental Cars/Campervans in the Winter in Queenstown

 Be sure to get a vehicle that comes with snow chains and allows you to drive up to the ski fields (some companies have clauses not allowing you to).